Dulwich OnView magazine celebrates the people and culture of Dulwich and the surrounding areas of South East London.

 Please let us how we’re doing, by commenting on articles or emailing us at email@example.com.
 To find out more about how this magazine came about you can listen to Yang-May Ooi’s phone blog.

 Born and raised in East Dulwich, I’ve been the Editor of Dulwich OnView since 2010.
-I’m also part of the Communications team at Dulwich Picture Gallery.
 I love what I do here at Dulwich OnView, I’m absolutely passionate about south London and reaching out to local communities – you can read about my favourite Dulwich spots on Time Out London and Completely London blog.
 My role goes beyond editing, I write, review happenings for the blog, participate in conferences or workshops and oversee the marketing.
 There’s no rest for the wicked!
-When not working, I love to read (reading ‘The Hobbit’ at the moment), visit museums and hole up in a café somewhere.
+When not working, I love to read (reading ‘A Tale for the Time Being’ at the moment), visit museums and hole up in a café somewhere.

 Founder, Supervisor, Co-Editor and ex-Chair of the Friends Committee